saheliacharyya-cpu/Face-Project/README.md

-# Multimodal Stress Detection System
+# Digital Lie Stress Analysis

 An interactive, real-time web application that detects human stress levels by combining **facial expression analysis** and **vocal cues**, based on the 2025 research paper *"Multimodal Stress Detection Using Facial Expressions and Voice Analysis"*.